apache/age-website/docs/clauses/remove.md

 # REMOVE

-The REMOVE clause is used to remove properties from vertex and edges.
+The `REMOVE` clause is used to remove properties from vertex and edges.

 ## Terminal REMOVE clauses

-A remove clause that is not followed by another clause is called a terminal clause.
+A `REMOVE` clause that is not followed by another clause is called a terminal clause.
 When a cypher query ends with a terminal clause, no results will be returned from the cypher function call.
 However, the cypher function call still requires a column list definition.
 When cypher ends with a terminal node, define a single value in the column list definition: no data will be returned in this variable.

 ## Remove a property

-Cypher doesn’t allow storing null in properties.
+Cypher doesn’t allow storing `null` in properties.
 Instead, if no value exists, the property is just not there.
-So, to remove a property value on a node or a relationship, is also done with REMOVE.113
+So, removing a property value on a node or a relationship is also done with `REMOVE`.

 Query